 The Buncombe Tax Department administers the present-use tax assessment program.
 The tax department prints brochures and gives public presentations on the benefits of PUV enrollment.
-Other County departments - in particular, the Soil & Water Conservation Division and the County's Cooperative Extension - promote PUV to property owners, thus ensuring that as many landowners as possible are aware of this beneficial policy.
+Other county departments - in particular, the Soil & Water Conservation Division and the county's Cooperative Extension - promote PUV to property owners, thus ensuring that as many landowners as possible are aware of this beneficial policy.

-Complementing local government programs in support of farmland, multiple agencies and nonprofit organizations manage programs that protect farmland from development or that contribute to the economic viability of farming in the County.
+Complementing local government programs in support of farmland, multiple agencies and nonprofit organizations manage programs that protect farmland from development or that contribute to the economic viability of farming in the county.
+These include:

 N.C.
-COOPERATIVE EXTENSION
+Cooperative Extension - Buncombe County Center

 Buncombe County Cooperative Extension shares offices with the BCSWCD in the Leicester community.
-Cooperative Extension has four full-time County agents for agriculture and natural resources and is further served by numerous area agents who provide outreach and education to Buncombe County landowners.
+Cooperative Extension has four full-time county agents for agriculture and natural resources and is further served by numerous area agents who provide outreach and education to Buncombe County landowners.
 Cooperative Extension has developed strong collaborative relationships with other WNC-based organizations focused on farms and farming.
 Program areas include animal agriculture, commercial horticulture, farm health and safety, food safety and processing, local foods, pest management, and specialty crops.
 In 2020, Cooperative Extension created an infographic detailing changes and trends of agriculture in Buncombe County (attached in appendices).